3 Reasons Not to Give a Recorded Statement After an Accident

 - Your comment could be misinterpreted.
 Insurance adjusters are skilled in obtaining recorded statements.
 You are not trained at giving one.
 Therefore, you could end up saying something that hurts your case without intending to.

 - The statement you give can be used against you during a trial.
 The defense lawyer will not hesitate to use your recorded statement against you.
 The goal will be to discredit your claim or make it appear as though you are not really injured.

 Don’t give a recorded statement without first talking with an experienced personal injury lawyer in New Hampshire or Vermont.
 An attorney will be able to guide you through the legal process and look out for your best interests.

-For a free case evaluation, contact Van Dorn, Curtiss & Rousseau, PLLC today by calling (603) 556-4148 or filling out our online form.
+For a free case evaluation, contact Van Dorn, Curtiss, Rousseau & Ross, PLLC today by calling (603) 556-4148 or filling out our online form.
 We are committed to protecting the rights of injury victims in Concord, Manchester, Nashua, and throughout New Hampshire and Vermont.